-Your website is not only a chance to talk about your services, but you can show your personality too.
+Your website is not only a chance to talk about your services, but you can show your personality.
 Don’t be afraid to get creative, especially if website design is part of your advertising services.

-- Reach out to your current network.
-Especially if you’re a part of the industry your ad agency will focus on.
-Let everyone you know — from friends and family, to past colleagues — know you now have an agency and you’re ready to help.
+- Reaching out to your current network.
+Especially if you’re a part of the industry, your ad agency will focus on.
+Tell everyone you know — from friends and family to past colleagues — that you now have an agency and you’re ready to help.

-- Use Facebook to generate leads.
+- Using Facebook to generate leads.
 Facebook is a fantastic source for both direct and indirect leads.
-There are several ways to get noticed on Facebook including running an ad campaign, posting a blog, or running a contest.
+There are several ways to get noticed on Facebook, including running an ad campaign, posting a blog, or running a contest.

-- Get social.
+- Getting social.
 Beyond Facebook ads, there are so many platforms you can use to help spread the message that you are now open for business.
-Don’t forget Instagram, Pinterest, Twitter, or LinkedIn.
+Don’t forget Instagram, Pinterest, Twitter, and LinkedIn.

 Now that you have your marketing plans in place, you can focus on setting up your finances and permits.

-As your agency grows, you may need the help of an accountant or bookkeeper, or both.
-But in the beginning, a business bank account will be the first step to organizing your finances.
+As your agency grows, you may need the help of an accountant, bookkeeper, or both.
+However, in the beginning, a business bank account will be the first step to organizing your finances.

 Depending on where you live, you may need to file for a business license and/or a business permit.
 Don’t skip this step either, as boring as it may sound!
 LegalZoom is our favorite resource for all the legal topics related to starting a business.

 Research what federal and state permits are needed, and then you can determine your next steps.
 Once you get this done, you’ll be able to begin your business operations the right way.

 If you’re curious about establishing your business as an LLC, this is where working with a professional is recommended.
 A CPA or tax attorney can get your business established and answer questions specific to your state.